rsksmart/web3-events/README.md

  - `newConfirmation` (only when `confirmations` are enabled; returns `NewConfirmationEvent` object) - information that there is new confirmation for given event.
  - `invalidConfirmation` (only when `confirmations` are enabled; returns `InvalidConfirmationsEvent` object) - information that during reorganisation that happened in the confirmation range a transaction was dropped.
  - `error` - general event that is emitted whenever something goes wrong

+#### `AutoEventsEmitter<Events>` class

+Extension of `ManualEventsEmitter` class that takes `NewBlockEmitter` instance and upon new block will automatically trigger `fetch()` and then emit the fetched events using `newEvent` event.

+##### `constructor (eth: Eth, contract: Contract, blockTracker: BlockTracker, newBlockEmitter: NewBlockEmitter, baseLogger: Logger, options?: AutoEventsEmitterOptions)`

+The constructor shares same parameters like `ManualEventsEmitter`, except it also requires `NewBlockEmitter` instance.

+Additional `options` are:
+ - `options.serialListeners?` (`boolean | undefined`; default: `false`) - Defines if the listeners should be processed serially.
+This effects if you have multiple listeners on the EventsEmitter, where it will be awaited for a listener to finish (eq. if it returns Promise, then to be resolved) before moving to next listeners.
+ - `options.serialProcessing?` (`boolean | undefined`; default: `false`) - Defines if the events should be kept in order and processed serially.
+This will await for the processing of a event to finish before moving to next event.
+ - `options.autoStart?` (`boolean | undefined`; default: `true`) - Defines if the EventsEmitter should automatically start listening on events when an events listener for `newEvent` is attached.

+##### `* fetch(currentBlock?: BlockHeader) => AsyncIterableIterator<Batch<Events>>`

+This is same like for `ManualEventsEmitter`

+##### Events

+It emits all the events that `ManualEventsEmitter` emits and additionally:

+ - `newEvent` (with `EventData` object as payload) - the main event which pass to you a ready to be processed event from Contract.

 ## Contribute